wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 data produced by simulations and metadata about simulations.
 The arguments in this blog post are mostly related to the latter.
-The provenance of metadata is, in principle, a much easier problem to deal with than the provenace issues surrounding the vast quantities of data produced by simulations.
+The provenance of metadata is, in principle, a much easier problem to deal with than the provenance issues surrounding the vast quantities of data produced by simulations.
 The size of the metadata is almost inconsequential in comparison to the simulation output data and it is also much easier to develop simple protocols and standards for metadata capture.
 I acknowledge that provenance issues surrounding